ThisIsAimer/Setuhub/readme.md

 - Lets users organize or join local, impact-driven events — tree plantations, food drives, or charity efforts.
 - Turns **intent into action** instantly.
 - Empowers changemakers to create local impact that **ripples globally.**
-- **Tagline:** “We didn’t make an app to change the world — we made one that helps people *create change* in the world.”
+- **Tagline:** “We didn’t just make an app to change the world — we made one that helps people *create change* in the world.”

 ---